The All-Time All-Lacrosse Football Team: Offense

 Football: Buffalo Bills, Miami Dolphins, San Francisco 49ers, Monmouth

 Hogan was a lacrosse and football standout at Ramapo High in Franklin Lakes, N.J., where in 2006 he was the state midfielder of the year and an Under Armour High School All-American.
 He chose to play lacrosse at Penn State and in four seasons tallied 71 points.
 He also suffered a season-ending injury his sophomore year that gave him an extra year of NCAA athletic ability, which he used to play football at Monmouth in New Jersey.
 He caught the eye of some scouts leading up to the 2011 NFL draft and the San Francisco 49ers signed him as an undrafted free agent.
-He caught on later that season with the Miami Dolphins and had been with the Buffalo Bills for two seasons.
+He caught on later that season with the Miami Dolphins and is currently with the Buffalo Bills.
 Hogan had 10 catches for 83 yards this season for the Bills.
 An archived podcast with Hogan is available here.

 Lacrosse: Brown, Good Counsel (Md.)